COVID-19 Reopening Matrix

 • Town halls are resuming their activities.
 Applicants are advised to contact town hall by phone or email to schedule an appointment.

-• Entry from other countries is permitted for the following categories:
+• TRAVEL RESTRICTIONS: Entry is permitted for the following categories:

-- Belgian nationals and residents and their family members, seeking re-entry
+- Belgian nationals and Belgian residents and their family members, seeking re-entry.

-- Transit to destinations outside the European Union/Schengen Area.
+- Individuals in transit to destinations outside the European Union/Schengen Area.

-- Compelling family reasons (family reunification, visits of non-cohabitating spouses who are able to proof a durable relation, co-parenting situations, funerals, marriage).
+- Individuals traveling for compelling family reasons (family reunification, visits of non-cohabitating spouses who are able to proof a durable relation, co-parenting situations, funerals, marriage).

 - Qualified professionals travelling for economically necessary reasons which cannot be postponed.